GuidesUse CasesOnboarding Flows

 Tips

 • Handle free email domains gracefully.
-Gmail, Yahoo, etc. will be rejected — show a "Please use your work email" message.
+Gmail, Yahoo, etc. won’t have meaningful brand data — show a “Please use your work email” message before calling the SDK at all.

-• Cache brand data in your database after the first lookup to avoid repeat charges for the same company.
+• Cache brand data in your database after the first lookup to avoid repeat charges for the same company across sign-ups.